fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended to copy the `js` folder from the FusionCharts Suite XT download package to your project folder.
+> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.

 * The download package also contains files of the `Vue-FusionCharts` wrapper under `fusioncharts-suite-xt > integrations > vue` folder.